SuperstarMzK/reinbowbot/README.md

 ### Official Discord
 [Discord.io/doorsquad](https://discord.io/doorsquad)

+### Hosting
+If you want to self-host it look at the requirements of the bot listed bellow.
+Otherwise just add it via the OAuth link to your server.

 ### Discord Usage
 * For NSFW's commands a 'NSFW' role is required
 * For non-Administrators to use the bot fully a 'Bot Admin' role is required